-An easy-to-remember intuitive locality based website address which includes the locality name and the state, for example: www.koonwarra.vic.au or www.kenilworth.qld.au.
-It provides an easy way for your community to be found on the internet
+An easy-to-remember locality based website address which includes the locality name and the state, for example: www.koonwarra.vic.au or www.kenilworth.qld.au.
+It provides an easy way for your community to be found on the Internet.

-A two year licence fee will cost between $45 and $79 (inc GST) depending on which registrar you choose.
+A two year licence fee will cost $45 (inc GST).
 For more details see How to Register a CGDN.

 The licence is solely for the purpose of operating a community website developed for the benefit of the entire local community.
 See Policy 3b.

 The licence period is 2 years.
 See Policy 3a.

 It is the easiest way for your community to be found on the Internet through the website address itself

 Allows organisations who can't afford their own website or web presence

 A CGDN community website is one that truly represents your community

 Provides a communication tool to help strengthen your community business and tourism and most sites become the online version of the community noticeboard